 What Are Eye Cataracts?

-Cataracts are a very common eye condition.
+Cataracts are a very common condition of the eye.

 What Causes Eye Cataracts?